MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/portal-overview-windows-defender-advanced-threat-protection.md

 - (3) Search, Community center, Time settings, Help and support, Feedback

 > [!NOTE]
-> Malware related detections will only appear if your endpoints are using [Windows Defender Antivirus](https://technet.microsoft.com/library/mt622091(v=vs.85).aspx) as the default real-time protection antimalware product.
+> Malware related detections will only appear if your machines are using [Windows Defender Antivirus](https://technet.microsoft.com/library/mt622091(v=vs.85).aspx) as the default real-time protection antimalware product.

 You can navigate through the portal using the menu options available in all sections.
 Refer to the following table for a description of each section.